AlexiaJM/Deep-learning-with-cats/README.md

     * Try soft and noisy labels as per https://github.com/soumith/ganhacks
     * Try adding decaying noise to input as per https://github.com/soumith/ganhacks
     * Try different learning rates for G and D
+    * Try skipping Discriminator learning every 2 iteration as per https://github.com/carpedm20/DCGAN-tensorflow
-  * with WGAN
+  * use WGAN
-  * When it will be possible to implement in Pytorch (not currently possible), try WGAN-IP
+  * When it will be possible to implement in Pytorch (not currently possible), use WGAN-IP
-  * with BEGAN
+  * use BEGAN

 **Needed**